World Car Awards: History

+The BMW iX3, Hyundai Palisade and Nissan Leaf are the top three finalists.
+The winner was announced at the New York International Auto Show.

 Results

 Winners

 Vehicles in the World Performance Car, World Urban Car, World Electric Vehicle and World Car Design of the Year categories may also be contenders in the overall “World Car of the Year” class, depending on type and pricing.